yycfp/unconf/fp-resources/README.md

 ### Books
 * I highly recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) by Paul Chiusano and Runar Bjarnason.
 It's not overly advanced, and no prior Scala knowledge is required as they take you through a journey on concepts and then explain how Scala can be used to implement.
-* If your doing Haskell, then [Learn YOU Haskell for the greater good](http://learnyouahaskell.com/chapters) is pretty darn useful.
+* If your doing Haskell, then [Learn You Haskell for the greater good](http://learnyouahaskell.com/chapters) is pretty darn useful.

 ### Blogs
 * [Runar's Blog](http://blog.higher-order.com/)